Benefits of Squats for Men

 Reduces Back Pain

 Some studies have shown that performing squats reduces back pain.
-This could be because squats put less stress on your spine than sit-ups do.
+This could be because squats put less stress on your spine than sit-ups.

 Maintains Muscle Mass

 One study found that men who did squats three times per week lost significantly more weight than those who didn’t.
-Another study showed that squats once or twice per week helped participants maintain lean muscle mass.
+Another study showed that once or twice-weekly squats helped participants maintain lean muscle mass.

 How to Perform Squats Properly